Trump's personal assistant abruptly resigns - WCBI TV | Your News Leader

 Trending News

-Westerhout, 29, had worked for the Republican National Committee and the transition team before becoming a close aide to the president.
+Westerhout, 29, had worked for the Republican National Committee as an assistant to Chief of Staff Katie Walsh and the transition team before becoming a close aide to the president.
 She was often seen on camera escorting visitors through the Trump Tower lobby during the transition.

+From the beginning, Westerhout was seen by some as an embodiment of the infighting between those who came to the Trump White House from the RNC and those who came from the campaign.

 The White House had no on the record comment.